Wind farm: USSR

-Health impact
+Health effects

 There have been multiple scientific, peer-reviewed studies into wind farm noise, which have concluded that infrasound from wind farms is not a hazard to human health and there is no verifiable evidence for 'Wind Turbine Syndrome' causing vibroacoustic disease, although some suggest further research might still be useful.

-In a 2009 report about "Rural Wind Farms", a Standing Committee of the Parliament of New South Wales, Australia, recommended a minimum setback of two kilometres between wind turbines and neighboring houses (which can be waived by the affected neighbor) as a precautionary approach.
+In a 2009 report about "Rural Wind Farms", a Standing Committee of the Parliament of New South Wales, Australia, recommended a minimum setback of two kilometres between wind turbines and neighboring houses (which may be waived by the affected neighbor) as a precautionary approach.

 A 2014 paper suggests that the 'Wind Turbine Syndrome' is mainly caused by the nocebo effect and other psychological mechanisms.
 Australian science magazine Cosmos states that although the symptoms are real for those who suffer from the condition, doctors need to first eliminate known causes (such as pre-existing cancers or thyroid disease) before reaching definitive conclusions with the caveat that new technologies often bring new, previously unknown health risks.

 Effect on power grid

 Utility-scale wind farms must have access to transmission lines to transport energy.
 The wind farm developer may be obliged to install extra equipment or control systems in the wind farm to meet the technical standards set by the operator of a transmission line.

-The intermittent nature of wind power can pose complications for maintaining a stable power grid when wind farms provide a large percentage of electricity in any one region.
+The intermittent nature of wind power may pose complications for maintaining a stable power grid when wind farms provide a large percentage of electricity in any one region.

 However wind farms are more resistant to military attack than thermal power plants as many missiles are needed to destroy them not just one.

+In 2021, Assistant Professor at MIT, Priya Donti was awarded the U.S. Department of Energy Computational Science Graduate fellowship and the NSF Graduate Research fellowship for her efforts in co-founding a non-profit called Climate-Change AI.Donti focused her efforts on finding solutions using machine learning to adapt power grids that rely heavily on renewable energy.
+Donti is working on another project not yet released that has been noted to work 10 times faster than current technology and at a fraction of the price.